 If you are applying as a teacher of a Canadian native language, read Requirements for Becoming a Teacher of a Native Language.

-Internationally educated teachers can learn about registration requirements, English courses and the evaluation of credentials.
+Internationally educated teachers can learn about registration requirements, language proficiency tests and the evaluation of credentials.
 The College holds regular information sessions for internationally educated teachers.
 Find out more about these sessions and upcoming dates.

-You’ve completed your teacher education outside Ontario in a language other than English or French, or you’re not a Canadian citizen.
-The College has specific language requirements you must follow.
+If you completed your teacher education program outside of Ontario in a language other than English or French, the College has specific language requirements you must follow.

 You need to have documents translated if any of your documents (like a birth or marriage certificate) are in a language other than English or French.

 If you’re certified to teach in a Canadian province or territory other than Ontario, you can learn about the requirements for Canadian certified teachers.